cdeli/ComputerImaging/ReadMe.md

 ### Version 1.0

 -- Initial Commit.
-All code baked into image.
+All variables baked into code.

 ## Special Consideration